-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+- mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated firer, are accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the 7.
+Large accelerated filer Accelerated filer Non-accelerated filer ☑ (do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of issued and outstanding shares of the registrant's Common Stock, \$0.0001 par value per share, as of May 8, 2015 was 18,651,835. =

-Large accelerated filer

-Accelerated filer

-Image: Company and the company and the

-As of July 31, 2014, the registrant had 18,533,605 shares of common stock, \$0.0001 par value per share, outstanding.

-ARDELYX, INC. Table of Contents
+ARDELYX, INC.